tjd1234/cmpt135spring2024/assignments/a5/README.md

 ### Report: 5 marks
 - **4 marks**: The "Assignment 5 Report" in [a5_report.txt](a5_report.txt) is
-  complete and appended to the end of the file [a5.cpp](a5.cpp).
+  complete and appended, in comments, to the end of the file [a5.cpp](a5.cpp).
 1 mark for filling in each section; trivial efforts might not get full marks.
 - **1 mark**: the report is neatly formatted, uses full sentences, good grammar, and correct spelling.